neternefer/SushiMaster/README.md

 * [Play now](#play-now)

 ## General info
-A simple game app created with Vanilla Javascript.
+A simple game app created with pure Javascript.
 Test your memory by matching our sushi rolls!

 ## Screenshots
 Game in progress             |  Finished game